Post-Regularization Confidence Bands for Ordinary Differential Equations: Localized Kernel Learning for ODE

 where $y_i = (y_{i1},\ldots,y_{ip})^\top \in \Rbb^p$ denotes the observed data, and $\epsilon_i = (\epsilon_{i1}, \ldots, \epsilon_{ip})^\top \in \Rbb^p$ denotes the vector of measurement errors that are usually assumed to follow an independent normal distribution with mean $0$ and variance $\sigma_j^2$, $j=1,\ldots,p$.
 Besides, the system \eqref{eqn:intermodel} usually starts with an initial condition $x(0) \in \Rbb^p$.

 In a biological and physical system, given the observed noisy time-course data $\{ y_i \}_{i=1}^{n}$, a central question of interest is to uncover the structure of the system of ODEs in terms of which variables regulate which other variables.
 We say that $x_{k}(t)$ regulates $x_{j}(t)$, if $F_{j}$ is a non-zero functional of $x_{k}(t)$.
 That is, $x_{k}(t)$ affects $x_{j}(t)$ through the functional $F_{j}$ on its derivative $d x_{j}(t) / d t$, for $j, k = 1, \ldots, p$.
-We consider the following model for $F_j$,

-where $\theta_{j0} \in \Rbb$ denotes the global intercept, $F_{jl}$ and $F_{jlr}$ denote the main effect and two-way interaction, respectively.
+We consider the following model for $F_j$, where $\theta_{j0} \in \Rbb$ denotes the global intercept, $F_{jk}$ and $F_{jkl}$ denote the main effect and two-way interaction, respectively.
 Higher-order interactions are possible, but two-way interactions are most common in ODEs \citep{Ma2009, Zhang2015}.

-We adopt the kernel ODE model of \citet{dai2021kernel} for \eqref{eqn:nonadditivemodel}, and build the model within the smoothing spline ANOVA framework \citep{Wahba1995, gu2013, LinZhang2006}.
-Specifically, let $\Hcal_l$ denote a space of functions of $x_l(t) \in \Xcal$ with zero marginal integral, where $\Xcal \subset \Rbb$ is a compact set.
+We next build model \eqref{eqn:nonadditivemodel} within the smoothing spline ANOVA framework \citep{Wahba1995, gu2013, LinZhang2006}.
+Specifically, let $\Hcal_k$ denote a space of functions of $x_k(t)$ with zero marginal integral, which is specified through the averaging operator, $\int_\Tcal F_{jk}(x_k(t))dt = 0$ for any $k,j=1,\ldots,p$.
+The zero marginal integrals of functions in $\Hcal_{k}$ ensure that the decomposition in \eqref{eqn:nonadditivemodel} is well defined over its domain, and that the terms $\theta_{j0}, F_{jk},$ and $F_{jkl}$ in \eqref{eqn:nonadditivemodel} are identifiable and can be estimated uniquely.
+More discussion of the averaging operator is given in Section \ref{sec:ave-operator} of the Appendix.
+Let $x_k(t) \in \Xcal$, where $\Xcal$ is a compact set in $\Rbb$.
 Let $\{1\}$ denote the space of constant functions.
 Construct the tensor product space as